How effective are smoke detectors?

 What is more important, the type of detector or the number of them?

 The number of detectors is more important than the type.
-Installing several smoke detectors of each type will provide better coverage in the extreme cases of long term smoldering of fast flaming fires.
-But since both types of detector will respond in time to escape, the most important thing is to install enough detectors in the proper locations.
+Installing several smoke detectors of each type will provide better coverage in the extreme cases of long-term smoldering of fast flaming fires.
+But since both types of detectors will respond in time to escape, the most important thing is to install enough detectors in the proper locations.

 Detectors are available with both types of sensors in the same unit, but they are more expensive than models with a single sensor.
 If the choice is between having only one of each type or having more of the same type, more detectors is the better choice.